 Chinese Chicken Salad

 I’ve been in a serious salad frenzy.
-A few weeks ago hubby bought a bunch of those premade salads with all the fixings.
-I was really inspired some of the flavor combos and unique crunchy add-ins.
+A few weeks ago, hubby bought a bunch of those premade salads with all the fixings.
+I was really inspired by some of the flavor combos and unique crunchy add-ins.
 Got me thinking how I need to share more amazing salad recipes with you all.

 So here is one that I love for Chinese Chicken Salad.
-This time I kept it pretty simple, of course with out sacrificing flavor.
+This time I kept it pretty simple, of course, without sacrificing flavor.

-Darling Citrus sent me some beautiful clementines so I added those gems into the mix.
-I also just used a ready made rotisserie chicken and this came together in a snap.
+Darling Citrus sent me some beautiful clementines, so I added those gems into the mix.
+I also just used a ready-made rotisserie chicken, and this came together in a snap.

 What is Chinese Chicken Salad?

 One of the top questions about this dish is ‘is Chinese Chicken Salad actually Chinese?’
 The answer, surprisingly, is no. While we don’t know the exact origin of the salad, we do know that it originated right here in the United States.
 Many believe that it was one of the first examples of fusion dishes in modern American cuisine.

 While the ingredients in this Asian-inspired salad vary based on the recipe, there are a few staples: cabbage, chicken, crunchy noodles or wonton strips, and a Chinese-style vinaigrette.
 Many people also include a citrus fruit (I use Darling Clementines in mine) for a sweet and savory combination.

 To make this flavorful Asian-inspired salad, you’ll need the following key ingredients:

 - Rotisserie chicken.
 To keep things nice and easy, I like to use rotisserie chicken in this recipe.
 All you have to do is shred it up before adding it to your salad!